AdobeDocs/experience-cloud.en/help/mobile-android-implementation/index.md

 * For Target, you must have approver-level access to the Adobe Target interface
 * For Adobe Analytics, you must know your tracking server and which report suites you will use to complete this tutorial

-Also, it is assumed that you are familiar with iOS development in Swift.
-You do not need to be a master of Swift to complete the lessons, but you will get more out of them if you can comfortably read and understand code.
+Also, it is assumed that you are familiar with Android development in Java.
+You do not need to be a master of Java to complete the lessons, but you will get more out of them if you can comfortably read and understand code.

 ## About the Lessons